ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 The second point is easy to set aside.
 30-60 days is when theta decay starts to pick up dramatically; but 0-1 days is when theta decay is maximal.
 So the 45 DTE strategy stands essentially on the first point about gamma risk.

 Options greeks are a huge pet peeve for me, but that discussion is for another post.
 What is gamma risk?
-Essentially, it is just an unnecessary terminology to describe the risk associated to holding stock: Stocks can drop.
+Essentially, it is just an unnecessary terminology to describe the risk associated with holding stock: Stocks can drop.
 In the case of options trading, you don't literally hold the stock, but closer to expiration, you adopt a larger portion of that risk.

 But this is a tautology and a non-thesis.
 Avoiding gamma risk captures none of the points of OCD: